FelixAugenstein/watson-assistant-tutorial/README.md

 ## Deploy the Watson Assistant

 <h4>Deployment Option 1) Preview Link</h4>
 To deploy your assistant click on Assistants, then click on create assistant and give your integration a name.
+Make sure the "Enable Preview Link" checkbox is checked.
 Then click on add a dialog skill to select your previously configured dialog skill.
 Afterwards go to the Preview Link and visit the provided URL.
 You can now talk to your Assistant :-)

 ![Create a new Skill](readme_images/deploy-assistant.png)